jinpower1998/microk8s-homelab/README.md

 ### Note on cloud instances:

-Please make sure that your VPC's allow to the following [ports](https://microk8s.io/docs/services-and-ports) on the nodes to access the microk8s-services (i.E. you SecurityGroups etc.).
+Please make sure that your VPC's allow to the following [ports](https://microk8s.io/docs/services-and-ports) on the nodes to access the microk8s-services (i.E. your SecurityGroups etc.).

 ##  Fill in your inventory file